janpgu/SRBot/README.md

 - requests
 - discord

-If you don't have those already install them through pip using the command `pip3 install requests discord`.
+If you don't have those two packages already installed, get them through pip using the command `pip3 install requests discord`.
 Additionally you will obviously need a Discord account and server.
 ### Deployment / Installation
 1. Navigate to the following [link](https://discordapp.com/developers/applications/me)